 Think of Switzerland and beautiful mountains, stunning lakes and jaw-dropping scenery immediately come to mind.
-Swiss chalets decorated with bright flowers clustered in quaint villages and towns on valley floors or perched on mountain sides or on the edge of its many lakes.
+Swiss chalets decorated with bright flowers clustered in quaint villages and towns on valley floors or perched on mountainsides or on the edge of its many lakes.

-Over the last 30 years I have lived and worked in Switzerland (in Basel and in a small town on the shores of Lake Geneva) as well as visited numerous time to see family living just outside Zurich.
+Over the last 30 years, I have lived and worked in Switzerland (in Basel and in a small town on the shores of Lake Geneva) as well as visited numerous times to see family living just outside Zurich.

 One of the best experiences in Switzerland is riding the Gornergrat train located in the magical city of Zermatt.

-During the first section of the train ride, you can enjoy the fantastic overhead views of the town.
+During the first section of the train ride enjoy views of the town.
 Towards the end of the journey, you can spot all the skiers and hikers enjoying the stunning mountains (depending on what time of season you go).
 The station has several stops including Findelbach, Riffelalp, Riffelberg, Rotenboden, and finally Gornergrat.

 One of the trains best stations is the last stop: Gornergrat (3,089m).
 There are 360-degree views of the mountains, and of course Matterhorn.
 The ride and the final stop are breathtaking, and both are an absolute must for your Switzerland trip.

 During the boat trip, you have an opportunity to admire the stunning views of the lake and mountains on its shores.
 In Fuelen you leave the boat to get on a 1st class panorama train.